Grilled Halloumi Cheese is grilled cheese, taken to the literal max. As in, we are grilling cheese, char marks and all!

 How to Grill Halloumi Cheese

-- Halloumi.
+- Halloumi Cheese.
 This mild, firm cheese shines on the grill.
 It’s also quite the party trick!

 - Herbs.
-While you can enjoy Halloumi cheese all on its own, I love to give a nod to its Mediterranean roots by adding oregano and thyme.
+While you can enjoy halloumi cheese all on its own, I love to give a nod to its Mediterranean roots by adding oregano and thyme.
+Or even mint!

 - Lemon Juice.
-A squeeze wakes up the flavor and nicely balances the creaminess of the Halloumi.
+A squeeze wakes up the flavor and nicely balances the richness of the halloumi.

 - Olive Oil.
-While you can pan fry Halloumi in a nonstick skillet without adding any oil (the fat content of the cheese is sufficient), when grilling, oil is an important insurance policy.
+While you can fry halloumi cheese in a nonstick skillet without adding any oil (the fat content of the cheese is sufficient), when grilling, oil is an important insurance policy.

 - Preheat the grill.
 Then mix the marinade.